ssssi/freqtrade_strs/README.md

 BinHV27(or)  BinHV27(trailing)  BinHV45(hypered)

-if you want look dry run result. you can contact me in discard.
+if you want look dry run result. you can contact me in freqtrade official discard.

 name:E0V1E